What are mortgage lenders?

-When you’re in the market to buy a home, you’re probably going to have to get to know a mortgage lender.
-And they’re going to get to know your finances inside and out.
+When you’re in the market for a home, you’re probably going to get to know a mortgage lender, and they’re going to get to know your finances inside and out.
 What is a mortgage lender and what role do they have in the homebuying process?
 Here’s what you need to know.

 What is a mortgage lender?